cn-dp/K8s-Avamar/README.md

     name: nginx-svc
     spec:
     type: NodePort
-    ports: # These Ports need to be exposed for Avamar agent to comunicate with the Avamar server
+    ports: # These Ports need to be exposed for Avamar agent to communicate with the Avamar server
     - port: 22
         nodePort: 32050
         name: agentport